 The underwriters initially propose to offer the notes to the public at the public offering price that appears on the cover page of this prospectus supplement.
-In addition, the underwriters initially propose to offer the notes to certain dealers at prices that represent a concession not in excess of % of the principal amount of the notes.
-Any underwriter may allow, and any such dealer may reallow, a concession not in excess of % of the principal amount of the notes to certain other dealers.
+In addition, the underwriters initially propose to offer the notes to certain dealers at prices that represent a concession not in excess of 0.350%, 0.400% and 0.500% of the principal amount of the 2015 notes, the 2020 notes and the 2037 notes, respectively.
+Any underwriter may allow, and any such dealer may reallow, a concession not in excess of 0.225%, 0.250% and 0.250% of the principal amount of the 2015 notes, the 2020 notes and the 2037 notes, respectively, to certain other dealers.
 After the initial offering of the notes, the underwriters may from time to time vary the offering prices and other selling terms.
 The underwriters may offer and sell notes through certain of their affiliates.